skeptiqos/qsl/README.md

 ```
 #### prediction
-We the proceed to use the built random forest to predict the classification of a new data point.
+We use the built random forest to predict the classification of a new data point.
 The data point will traverse every tree in the random forest.
 The final classification will be based on majority vote
 ```
 q).dtl.predictOnRF[forest50]  6.3 2.8 5 1